 Your life trajectory

-To achieve health and independence in the real world later in life you should ideally be thinking of your lean muscle mass as a bank account that you deposit in and draw down on as you age.
+To achieve health and independence in the real world later in life, you should ideally think of your lean muscle mass as a bank account that you deposit in and draw down on as you age.

 He is the older competitor on Ninja Warrior and has even set up a gym in his backyard so he can practice daily in his retirement.